mon1t0r/reverse-proxy/README.md

 (e.g. HTTPS) will not work correctly with the current implementation, as the proxy operates only on L3/L4 and does not modify any TCP/UDP payload.

+Work with multiple interfaces is currently unsupported (TCP/UDP checksum recalculation will produce incorrect checksums).
+Please be sure that packets come in and out on the same interface, or bind to the interface with `-I` or `--interface` option.

 ## Build and run
 ### Requirements
 ```